ngntrgduc/instagram-downloader/README.md

 ```

 ### How to use
-Paste Instagram post URLs to `urls.txt`, please make sure that post **does not contain videos, just images**.
-And then run program:
+Create new file named `urls.txt` and then paste Instagram post URLs to it, please make sure that post **does not contain videos, just images**.
+Then, run program:
 ```py
 py main.py
 ```

+### Todo
+- [ ] Fix: sometimes downloaded irrelevent images
+- [ ] Handle Video in post?